komyak9/Conditional-eQTL-meta-analysis/README.md

         cov_df = pd.merge(cov_df, cov_df_temp, left_index=True, right_index=True)
 ```

+In this step, we found 2 more variants with a significant association: chr19_51612691_C_G and chr19_50966950_G_GT.

 ##
 ## Step 5: Identify all-but-one conditionally indepedent summary statistics.

+All-but-one conditional independent eQTL analysis is used to evaluate the independence of each variant's association with gene expression after conditioning on the other variants in the haplotype (a group of correlated variants).

 In the previous steps we identified 3 variants with significant association (top 3 lead variants): chr19_51627384_T_A, chr19_51612691_C_G, chr19_50966950_G_GT.